Momansi96/reading-notes/Read04.md

 - Here are six rules you must always follow when giving a variable a name:

-1- The name must begin with a letter, dollar sign ($),or an underscore (_).
+1- The name must begin with a letter, dollar sign ($), or an underscore (_).
 It must not start with a number.

 2- The name can contain letters, numbers, dollar sign ($), or an underscore (_).
 Note that you must not use a dash(-) or a period (.) in a variable name.